core-wg/oscore/draft-ietf-core-object-security.md

 * Recipient IV.
 Byte string containing the IV to verify messages received.
 Length is determined by Algorithm.
 Its value is immutable once the security context is established.

-* Replay Window (OPTIONAL).
+* Replay Window.
 The replay window to verify requests and observe responses received.

 ## Derivation of Security Context Parameters {#context-derivation}